 During the event, you can enjoy specially-themed food, drinks and special merchandise.
 These special items become available when the party starts and not at mix-in time.
 Be sure to allot time to go shopping or dining during the actual event hours.
 You don’t want to miss those limited-edition beverages and treats!

 The upcoming PIXAR Nite promises "Remy-approved" snacks.
 The Villains Nite sells Sinfully delicious snacks.
 Sweethearts' Nite serves up sweet and savory shareable treats.
-We can't wait to see what the Disney chefs have in store.
+The 80's Nite lineup seemed to feature a lot of convenience foods, such as ones inspired by Hamburger Helper recipes!
+We can't wait to see what the Disney chefs have in store for the next parties.

 If you know of any limited must-have merchandise, hop on that and purchase ASAP.
 For example, the two-night Heroes Assemble event had a Thanos light-up Infinity Gauntlet that sold out night one.
 None were available for night two.
 (We had a sad Tad on night two.)
 There was a gauntlet sipper for drinks available for both nights, though.
 Definitely do your research ahead of time and identify any must-have items to purchase right away.